espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Wand of Crushing Leaps.md

 * * *

 **Effect** You cast _[[Jump]]_, but can jump up to 60 feet.
-When you land you shatter the ground, making each creature in a 5 foot emanation [[Off-Guard]] until the start of its next turn.
+When you land you shatter the ground, making each creature in a 5 foot emanation [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Off-Guard]] until the start of its next turn.
 In addition, the space you land in and all squares in the emanation become difficult terrain for 1 minute.

 * * *